WHAT TO DO

 Take control of your own health, learn about the management and treatments available for hepatitis B. Don't be fooled by advertisements for unproven methods of prevention and treatment.

 Hepatitis B is preventable with a vaccine that has been available for over 20 years.
-The hepatitis B vaccine provides an easy and effective method for preventing HBV infection and its deadly implications.
+The hepatitis B vaccine provides an easy and effective method for preventing Hepatitis B Virus (HBV) infection and its deadly implications.
 All people, including children, adolescents and adults should be vaccinated provided they are not already chronically infected with HBV.

 Diagnosing HBV is done through a simple and inexpensive blood test that detects the presence of the hepatitis B surface antigen (HBsAg), a marker for chronic infection.
 Early detection of HBV will also help to prevent the infection from spreading.

-Because over 10% of the Asian & Pacific Islander community is chronically infected with hepatitis B, all members of the API community should be tested for HBV.
+Because as much as 8% of the Asian & Pacific Islander (API) adult, immigrant community is chronically infected with hepatitis B, all members of the API community should be tested for HBV.